anabelisam/c2-maquetacion/README.md

-# c2-maquetacion
+# Layout for a Blog by C2 Platzi Master

-Maqueta ralizada por C2 de Platzi Master
+This is a simple layout made by students in the first step of Platzi Master only using HTML and CSS.